Couples Counselling – Edmonton

 • When you have a specific issue that is unresolvable.
 For example, finances, sexual difficulties, affairs/infidelity, or parenting.

-• Premarital counseling – to have a chance to discuss the big issues before they become issues.
+• Premarital counselling – to have a chance to discuss the big issues before they become issues.

-Couples therapy can be an emotional topic for relationships.
+Couples counselling can be an emotional topic for relationships.
 It’s common for one party to want to attend while the other is unsure.
-People regularly start couples’ therapy after they have been unsuccessful in solving their issues and they have been present for some time.
+People regularly start couples counselling after they have been unsuccessful in solving their issues and they have been present for some time.
 When people arrive, there is often a distance that has developed between them.
 This can be a painful place to be in, as well as detrimental to the relationship.
 In this state, its common for one partner to want to work on things and the other to be indifferent.
-This makes successful couples’ therapy quite difficult.
-Timing is important when you decide to work on couples’ issues.
+This makes successful couples therapy quite difficult.
+Timing is important when you decide to work on couples issues.
 The earlier people come, the easier it is to resolve their issues before distance sets in and takes its toll.
-It’s valuable to attend couples’ therapy before you are considering separation.
-If separation is on the table, couples’ therapy may still be beneficial.
+It’s valuable to attend couples counselling before you are considering separation.
+If separation is on the table, couples therapy may still be beneficial.
 Don’t wait until things are critical.

 • When there is domestic violence.